Text Tools

 WC

-Use this tool
+Use this Word Counter online

-How to use Word Counter
+How to use this Word Counter

 • Paste the full text block you want to measure, including line breaks if they matter for the task.